isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="99"}
 99.&nbsp;Additionally, when the OSC discloses a perpetrator’s identity to a victim – there will be safeguards to ensure that the information is protected and not misused.

-</p><p style="margin-left: 40px">a) First, the OSC may impose strict conditions on how the information can be used – such as limiting the use of the information to seeking protection or pursuing legal remedies.
+<p style="margin-left: 40px">a) First, the OSC may impose strict conditions on how the information can be used – such as limiting the use of the information to seeking protection or pursuing legal remedies.</p>

-</p><p style="margin-left: 40px">b) Any breach of those conditions will be a criminal offence.
+<p style="margin-left: 40px">b) Any breach of those conditions will be a criminal offence.</p>

 {:start="100"}
 100.&nbsp;Second, the misuse of the information may itself attract legal consequences.
 For example, if a victim were to use the information obtained from the OSC to dox the perpetrator – that could itself be an offence under the POHA or under an online harm under this Bill.